A Day in the Life of a Graphic Designer

 Some workspaces like to have a quick meeting about the status of everyone’s work, any ongoing issues, and any announcements that need to be made.
 Things like project deadlines and problems with clients take precedence over other matters.
 The daily work life of a graphic designer really begins at this point.

-Ralph, our Head of Design, checks the day’s tasks on Asana, gets in touch with his colleagues on Slack and ties any loose ends together so everyone is well-prepared for the day.
+Ralph, our Director of Design, checks the day’s tasks on Asana, gets in touch with his remote-colleagues on Slack and ties any loose ends together so everyone is well-prepared for the day.

 Where morning meetings don’t occur, design professionals themselves keep a track of their priorities and whatever it is they need to get done.
 Effective time-management is a very important skill to have for these professionals to keep everything on track.